 First, they need to access their Binance wallet and use the “Deposit” tab to add their held cryptocurrency to their wallet.
 They need to copy the deposit address and transfer their coins there.

 Next, they need to go to a LINK market and use the “Limit” or “Market” buy option.
 Once the trader finds a match, they can trade their crypto for LINK.
 Traders receive LINK in their Binance wallet.

-Users can also obtain LINK through a decentralized exchange like Uniswap.
+Users can also obtain LINK through a decentralised exchange like Uniswap.
+Uniswap allows direct wallet trading.
 It is based on the Ethereum blockchain, so users can only use an ERC20 wallet and Ethereum tokens (ETH, ERC20 tokens).
-Uniswap allows direct wallet trading.
-This means that traders do not need to deposit or withdraw funds to trade.
+Traders do not need to deposit or withdraw funds to trade.

 First, traders need to connect their ERC20 wallet using the “Connect Wallet” tab on the UniSwap platform.
 They can then choose between V1 or V2.

 Next, on the Swap page, they need to choose ETH in the “From” field and LINK in the “To” field.
-They then enter how much LINK they want to purchase.
+They then enter how many LINKs they want to purchase.
 Next, they have to click the Swap button.

 Once Ethereum confirms the transaction, LINK is deposited into the trader’s wallet.

 Node operators on the network retrieve data from off-chain sources, convert them into a blockchain format, provide off-chain computation, and ensure consistent network uptime.
 They receive compensation with LINK tokens.

 The node operators determine the final price for their services.
 They consider the demand for external data sources and the supply of relevant information.